AliAlTaweel/disease_detection_from_xray_dl/README.md

 - **The Validation Trap**: The original dataset's validation folder (16 images) was too small for reliable metrics.
 Creating a 20% validation split from the training directory was the "turning point" for model stability.
 - **Transfer Learning Power**: Moving from a shallow custom CNN to a pre-trained **MobileNetV2** architecture allowed the model to leverage complex feature extraction, drastically reducing the False Negative rate from 37% down to 1%.
 - **Normalization Matters**: Using the specific rescaling required by MobileNetV2 ($[-1, 1]$ range) significantly improved the convergence speed and final accuracy.

-## 🔍 Key Insights

-- **Class Imbalance**: The dataset contains more pneumonia cases, requiring careful handling through augmentation and appropriate metrics
-- **Medical Context**: High recall is crucial to minimize false negatives (missing pneumonia cases)
-- **Transfer Learning**: Pre-trained models can significantly improve performance with limited medical imaging data
-- **Ethical Considerations**: AI should assist, not replace, medical professionals in diagnosis
+- **Ethical Considerations**: AI should assist, not replace, medical professionals in diagnosis.

-## 🚧 Challenges & Solutions
+## Challenges & Solutions

 **Challenge 1**: Imbalanced dataset

-- *Solution*: Data augmentation, class weights, and appropriate evaluation metrics
+- _Solution_: Data augmentation, class weights, and appropriate evaluation metrics

 **Challenge 2**: Overfitting on small dataset

-- *Solution*: Dropout, regularization, data augmentation, and early stopping
+- _Solution_: Dropout, regularization, data augmentation, and early stopping

 **Challenge 3**: Interpretability in medical context

-- *Solution*: Visualization of predictions, confusion matrix analysis, and error analysis
+- _Solution_: Visualization of predictions, confusion matrix analysis, and error analysis

 ## 🔮 Future Improvements